tylerjacobpohlman/JavaFX_Register_Application/README.md

 4. **You're done!**:

 Play around with application!
-The tables *items* and *members* with the *hvs* database contain the data to test the application.
+The tables *items* and *members* within the *hvs* database contain the data to test the application.
 Click through all the options and refresh the database to see what changes!

 ## Contributions